alexpavlakis/pollagg/README.md

 #> 6 USA Today/Gallup 2008-01-13  1106          553         498
 ```

-In this example we aggregate all polls conducted of the 2008
+In this example, we aggregate all polls conducted of the 2008
 presidential race between January 1st and election day 2008.
+This is a
+very noisy series but the model is able to pick up on the underlying
+trend as well as clear breaks, such as the collapse of Lehman Brothers
+on September 15th, which pushed the popular vote toward Barack Obama.

 ``` r